 The Prince, who was 12 when his mother was killed in a car crash in Paris, has often spoken about how he thinks about her every day, but he suggested in an interview that his first-hand recollection of her is fading.

-He told the US magazine People: "I don't have that many memories of my childhood with my Mum.
+: "I don't have that many memories of my childhood with my Mum.
 I don't say 'Right, I'm going to get involved in that because that's what my Mum would want me to do', though inevitably once I'm doing it I think 'Do you know what?
 She'd probably love this."

 The Prince, who is about to attend the Invictus Games in Orlando, Florida, said he would love to take the opportunity to go back on some of the rides at Disney World that he enjoyed with his mother, recalling how he went on Space Mountain 14 times and "my policeman had to get off and vomit over the bench".

 He also joked that he would pack a crown for his visit to America, because: "Every time I get to meet kids and they have been told a real-life prince is coming, the disappointment on their faces when they see me without a crown or without a cape...you can tell in the UK and across the world that they are genuinely disappointed, because they live in this fairy-tale land!